geonetwork/doc/source/install-guide/customizing-data-directory.rst

  - Bean configuration (added in version 3.0.4)

-For java environment variable and servlet context parameter use:
+For Java environment variable and servlet context parameter use:

  - <webappName>.dir and if not set using geonetwork.dir